Alpha-Blend-Interactive/docs/README.md

 ## Checking Your Work

-This is completely optional and provided to check work as it will appear on the live site before making PRs.
+We recommend previewing the site before submitting your PR.
+To preview the site, follow the instructions below:

 ### Install python, dependencies and mkdocs